Rancho Calaveras Car Accident and Personal Injury Lawyer

 Also, remember to call your insurance company as soon as possible to report the accident.
 They can work with the insurers for other drivers to work out who is at fault.
 Avoid delay, but remember not to share too much information.
 Some insurers will try to minimize your damages to don’t have to pay out any compensation.Is a Lawyer Really Helpful?

-Yes.
-And I don’t just say that because I’m a lawyer.
 For nearly four decades, we’ve seen how the insurance system is stacked against injured victims.
 The worse your injuries, the harder time you will have to get full compensation.
 Did your car only suffer a scratch?
 Then an insurer will probably pay out a claim for property damage pretty quickly.
 But did you suffer broken bones and a concussion?
 Then expect a struggle getting full compensation for:

 - Medical bills